Neon compounds: Ligands

-Neon can form a very weak bond to a transition metal atom as a ligand, for example Cr(CO)_{5}Ne, Mo(CO)_{5}Ne, and W(CO)_{5}Ne.
+Neon can form a very weak bond to a transition metal atom as a ligand, for example Cr(CO)5Ne, Mo(CO)5Ne, and W(CO)5Ne.

-NeNiCO is predicted to have a binding energy of 2.16 kcal/mol.
+NeNiCO is predicted to have a binding energy of 2.16 kcal mol^{-1}.
 The presence of neon changes the bending frequency of Ni−C−O by 36 cm^{−1}.

 NeAuF and NeBeS have been isolated in noble gas matrixes.

-NeBeCO_{3} has been detected by infrared spectroscopy in a solid neon matrix.
+NeBeCO3 has been detected by infrared spectroscopy in a solid neon matrix.
 It was made from beryllium gas, dioxygen and carbon monoxide.

-The cyclic molecule Be_{2}O_{2} can be made by evaporating Be with a laser with oxygen and an excess of inert gas.
+The cyclic molecule Be2O2 can be made by evaporating Be with a laser with oxygen and an excess of inert gas.
 It coordinates two noble gas atoms and has had spectra measured in solid neon matrices.
-Known neon containing molecules are the homoleptic Ne.Be_{2}O_{2}.Ne, and heteroleptic Ne.Be_{2}O_{2}.Ar and Ne.Be_{2}O_{2}.Kr.
+Known neon containing molecules are the homoleptic Na*Be2O2*Ne, and heteroleptic Na*Be2O2*Ar and Na*Be2O2*Kr.
 The neon atoms are attracted to the beryllium atoms as they have a positive charge in this molecule.

-Beryllium sulfite molecules BeO_{2}S, can also coordinate neon onto the beryllium atom.
-The dissociation energy for neon is 0.9 kcal/mol.
+Beryllium sulfite molecules BeO2S, can also coordinate neon onto the beryllium atom.
+The dissociation energy for neon is 0.9 kcal mol^{-1}.
 When neon is added to the cyclic molecule, the ∠O-Be-O decreases and the O-Be bond lengths increase.